COO vs CFO: Understanding the Distinct Roles and Responsibilities

 Operational Management

-The COO oversees the company’s ongoing operations and procedures.
-This includes managing the production, manufacturing, and delivery processes to ensure that products and services meet quality standards and are delivered on time.
+The COO oversees ongoing operations and procedures, including production, manufacturing and delivery, ensuring products and services meet quality standards and reach customers on time.

 Strategic Planning